Brijesh959/Python-foundation/README.md

 - This project is to showcase analysis of football world cup using pandas library.
 - This project shows the uses of  various function such as iloc , loc  and show how to do conditional search in pandas.
 - This also enable us that how to use regular expression ,group by in pandas.

+## 4. Time calulator
+- This project is to showcase custom function definition and utilization in python, nested loop concept.
+- This also show that how to set default value in function.